JayStecki/OpenStreetMapAPIdoc/docs/general_informations/elements.md

 ??? info "Object's lifecycle."
     Newly created objects start at version 1 and the value is incremented by the server when a client uploads a new version of the object.
 The server will reject a new version of an object if the version sent by the client does not match the current version of the object in the database.

-## XML Caution and Notes on Nomenclature
+## XML caution and notes on nomenclature

 The major tools in the OSM universe use an XML format following a XML schema definition that was first used by the API only.
-The set of Elements in OSM XML that are referred to as elements in documentation are a subset of the actual XML elements found in the data. i.e. the **term Element in XML** and the **term Element in OSM XML** are not synonymous.
+The set of elements in OSM XML that are referred to as elements in documentation are a subset of the actual XML elements found in the data, that is the **term Element in XML** and the **term Element in OSM XML** are not synonymous.

-!!! warning "Component integrity"
+!!! warning "Component integrity."
     Elements in OSM data are defined as one of node, way, and relation.
-XML elements tag, nd, and member are not referred to as elements in OSM XML but they are indeed XML elements.
+XML elements `tag`, `nd`, and `member` are not referred to as elements in OSM XML but they are indeed XML elements.

 Users of XML tools should also be aware that nodes, ways and relations share the same object id space.
-OSM Objects must always be referred to both with their object ids and their respective object type (node, way, relation).
+OSM objects must always be referred to both with their object `ids` and their respective object type (node, way, relation).